neumovelab/myoassist-web/modeling/devices/exporting-and-loading.md

 ## Content of the exported XML

 The export carries the model plus a minimal visual block.
-It is not a scene, and it is not bare either.
 The export **contains**:

 - The combined body hierarchy: the MSK model and the device, with the device prefix.